cfe-lab/MiCall/CONTRIBUTING.md

 The easiest way to start developing MiCall is by using DevContainers.

-1. **Open Project**: Open the MiCall project folder in your editor, which should prompt to "Reopen in Container" or similar — click this to initialize the DevContainer environment.
+1. **Open Project**:
+    - If you're using Visual Studio Code on your local machine, open the MiCall project folder and select the "Reopen in Container" prompt to initialize the DevContainer environment.
+Make sure you have the necessary DevContainer extension installed beforehand, available [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-2. **Dependency Installation**: The DevContainer configuration will handle the installation of required dependencies within the Docker container, so you don't have to install them manually.
+    - For a web-based development environment, you can develop directly on GitHub using GitHub Codespaces by navigating to the MiCall repository on GitHub and selecting "Code" > "Open with Codespaces" to launch a pre-configured environment.

+2. **Dependency Installation**: All required dependencies will be automatically installed whether you are using a local DevContainer or GitHub Codespace.

 3. **Interpreter Selection**:
-    - Watch out for dependency errors after setup.
-If they occur, manually switch to the correct Python interpreter version `3.8`, as the container includes two versions.
+    - Following the setup, if you encounter dependency errors, manually select the Python interpreter version `3.8`.
+This is necessary because the container includes multiple Python versions, and the default selection might not be appropriate.
-    - This is an issue that we are tracking [here](https://github.com/cfe-lab/MiCall/issues/1033).
+    - This issue is tracked and further details can be found [here](https://github.com/cfe-lab/MiCall/issues/1033).

-4. **Verification**: Run `pytest` within the DevContainer to ensure all tests pass, confirming the environment is correctly configured.
+4. **Verification**: To ensure that the environment is correctly configured, execute `pytest` within the DevContainer or Codespace.
+All tests should pass, indicating that the setup is successful.

 ### Local install